mpourreza/mpourreza.github.io/_publications/2020-02-03-pourreza-propheno-2020.md

 Identifying protein-phenotype relations is of paramount importance for biomedical applications such as uncovering rare and complex diseases...

-Recommended citation: M. Pourreza Shahri and I. Kahanda, ProPheno 1.0: An online dataset for accelerating the complete characterization of the human protein-phenotype landscape in biomedical literature", 14th IEEE International Conference on Semantic Computing, 2020."
+Recommended citation: M. Pourreza Shahriand I. Kahanda, ProPheno 1.0: An online dataset for accelerating the complete characterization of the human protein-phenotype landscape in biomedical literature", 14th IEEE International Conference on Semantic Computing, 2020."